Maya Facts for KS2 Children and Teachers

 - A great battle killed too many of the population for the civilisation to continue

 Despite the fall of the great cities, the Mayan civilisation didn’t end completely.
 Small groups of Maya continued to live in the rainforests and volcanic mountains of Mesoamerica.
 These people kept the Mayan culture and traditions; the Maya still live in the region today.

-Teachers: If you're looking for more in-depth resources to teach the Maya to your class, check out our KS2 cross-curricular Maya Topic with lesson plans, slideshows and printable resources.
+Teachers: If you're looking for more resources to teach the Maya to your class, check out our collection of Maya downloadable PDFs, including an in-depth KS2 cross-curricular Maya Topic with lesson plans, slideshows and printable resources.